NHSDigital/nhs-notify-web-cms/docs/pages/features/features.md

 NHS Notify uses the [Personal Demographics Service](https://digital.nhs.uk/services/personal-demographics-service) to automatically prevent you from messaging [recipients you cannot message]({% link pages/using-nhs-notify/recipients-you-cannot-message.md %}).

-## Reach audiences with additional needs
+## Reach people with additional needs

 You can use NHS Notify to: